To understand what meta keywords are, you must first know what a "meta tag" in HTML is.

 <head> section of your HTML page and generally look like this"

 <!DOCTYPE html> <html> <head> <meta charset="utf-8"> <meta name="Description" CONTENT="Author: A.N.
 Author, Illustrator: P. Picture, Category: Books, Price: £9.24, Length: 784 pages"> <meta name="google-site-verification" content="+nxGUDJ4QpAZ5l9Bsjdi102tLVC21AIh5d1Nl23908vVuFHs34="/> <title>Example Books - high-quality used books for children</title> <meta name="robots" content="noindex,nofollow">

-Meta Keywords are are specific type of HTML “meta tag” that used to be used to give search engines a list of keywords that the page was about, helping to provide additional context & clarity on the topic of your page, so that a search engine would know whether or not to provide your page as a resource for certain searches.
+Meta Keywords are a specific type of HTML "meta tag" that used to be used to give search engines a list of keywords that the page was about.
+Meta keywords help to provide additional context & clarity on the topic of your page so that a search engine would know whether or not to provide your page as a resource for certain searches.

-Google’s official stance is that now (actually as of 2009) they do longer look at the meta keywords are anymore.
-They do not use it as a search engine ranking, and so for all intents & purposes it is deprecated.
+Google's official stance is that now (actually as of 2009) they no longer look at the meta keywords are anymore.
+They do not use it as a search engine ranking, and so for all intents & purposes, it is deprecated.

 Full Disclaimer: You now know that Google does not use meta keywords anymore and that you can pretty much ignore them, so if you want to stop reading and move on to the next post that is more than okay.
 However, if you just want to learn more about what they are so you have that background knowledge - keep reading.

 If we were to add Meta Keywords to this page we would add a line of HTML code to the webpage using some of the keywords we found while doing keyword research for this article, and it would look something like this:

 <meta name="keywords" content="meta keywords, meta keyword tags in seo, how to use meta keywords, meta keyword importance">

 In reality, we do not use Meta Keywords.